gabrielolaitan/OIBSIP/Exploratory Data Analysis (EDA) on Retail Sales Data/README.md

 Key findings were visualized using:
 - **Bar Charts**: To illustrate sales distribution across product categories.
 - **Line Plots**: To show sales trends and seasonal fluctuations.
-- **Heatmaps**: To represent purchasing patterns by age group and product category.
+- **Scatterplots**: To represent purchasing patterns by age group and product category.

 ---